Kenya Maritime Authority initiates three-day training for Lamu seafarers

 The directive, stemming from the highest office in the country, underscores the government’s commitment to bolstering maritime safety measures and minimizing the risks associated with seafaring.

-Lamu County Governor, Issa Timammy, has expressed his support for the initiative, stating that it is a positive step towards securing the livelihoods of seafarers in the region.
+Lamu County Governor, Issa Timamy, has expressed his support for the initiative, stating that it is a positive step towards securing the livelihoods of seafarers in the region.

-Governor Timammy emphasized the significance of such training programs in ensuring the safety of Lamu County coxswains, particularly during crackdowns and inspections.
+Governor Timamy emphasized the significance of such training programs in ensuring the safety of Lamu County coxswains, particularly during crackdowns and inspections.

 The comprehensive training program will cover a range of topics, including emergency response procedures, navigation techniques, and adherence to maritime regulations.